Commentary

 The Curious Task of Economists

-The Nobel Prize winning economist FA Hayek once observed that the “curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.”
+The Nobel Prize-winning economist FA Hayek once observed that the “curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.”

-It’s true that the policy this time is likely to actually reduce plastic bag trash, but it’s doubtful the ban will have a meaningful impact on plastic waste.
+It’s true that the policy this time is likely to actually reduce plastic bag trash, but it’s doubtful that the ban will have a meaningful impact on plastic waste.
 YouTubers

-have effectively pointed out the absurdity of the idea that you can buy every food and product imaginable at the grocery store wrapped in plastic; you just can’t carry the products wrapped in plastic home... in plastic.
+have effectively pointed out the absurdity of the idea that you can buy every food and product imaginable at the grocery store wrapped in plastic; you just can’t carry the products wrapped in plastic home ... in plastic.

 In the large scheme of things, California’s ban on the cheap, thin grocery bags many consumers prefer is likely to be little different from the silly bans on plastic straws, a moral panic that